 - Focussed assemblies and collective worship covering particular themes.
-The use the weekly resources developed by Picture News, alongside our Learning to Learn skills - Integration into other lessons such as reading, science etc. - Interventions for individuals or groups of pupils who are finding friendships challenging.
+We use the weekly resources developed by Picture News, alongside our Learning to Learn skills - Integration into other lessons such as reading, science etc. - Interventions like lego therapy for individuals or groups of pupils who are finding friendships challenging.